Nominate now for the ECLD WA Sector Awards

 Service Excellence in Partnerships with Families, Communities and Schools

-This award recognises individuals and service providers who excel in partnerships with families, communities or schools.
+This award recognises individuals and service providers who demonstrate excellence in building authentic, respectful and collaborative partnerships with families, communities and schools.

 Nominations must demonstrate and address the following criteria:

-2. Describe how the partnership has positively impacted children and families, and how this positive change can be sustained in future years and across other rooms or centers.?
+- Describe how the partnership has positively impacted children and families, and how this positive change can be sustained in future years and across other rooms or centres?

 Excellence in Supporting Child Development